5 common compliance standards enterprises should know about

 Service Organization Controls (SOC 1 & SOC 2)

 SOC is a suite of reports established by the American Institute of Certified Public Accountants (AICPA) relating to the cybersecurity of an organization.
-SOC certified organizations undergo regular audits involving the controls over information technology and related processes, policies, and operational procedures.
+SOC-certified organizations are regularly audited on their IT controls, policies, and operational procedures.
+SOC 1 and SOC 2 are the most common.

 • SOC 1.
 SOC 1 compliance is relevant to business services that process private individual data related to financial statements, such as payroll management (for a company’s employees and customers).